 - Windows PowerShell

 Temporary variables disappear after the shell closes.
-For regular use, write them to your shell profile.Then open a fresh terminal and re-check:
+For regular use, write them to your shell profile.If you use the China-optimized route, persist

 - Linux Bash